Ambulatory surgery center financial assistance policy overview

-Our financial assistance program offers a variety of ways to reduce a patient’s financial responsibility for services rendered by the surgery center.
+Our financial assistance program has policies which offer a variety of ways to reduce a patient’s financial responsibility for services rendered by the surgery center.
 Our program structures a balance between offering the patient a reduced financial liability while still complying with insurance contract obligations and Federal and state regulations.
-Please contact our facility’s business office for further information on our policies as reflected below.
+Please contact our surgery center’s business office supervisor for further information on our application process and policies as reflected below.
 Surgeons, anesthesiologists, and other service providers (such as pathologists or laboratories) bill for their services separately from the surgery center and may offer their own financial assistance program—please contact them for further information regarding their services.

-You may request the facility to provide details for any of the elements within the financial assistance program.
-Certain policies have an application process requiring the patient to submit additional financial and household information to determine qualification of the available assistance.
+You may request our surgery center to provide details for any of the components of its financial assistance program.
+Certain policies have an application process requiring the patient to submit additional financial and household income information for verification and to determine qualification of the available assistance.
+Medicare requires such with respect to Medicare beneficiaries.

 Each patient is expected to pay his/her estimated financial liability on or before the day of service.
 In the event a patient is unable to pay the estimated liability in full, our surgery center may offer a short term repayment schedule after a minimum down payment is made.
-For an extended repayment schedule, a patient may need to secure financing with an outside source.
-Please consult with our surgery center’s business office for further information.
+For an extended repayment schedule, a patient may need to secure financing with an outside source, for which our business office supervisor can provide information.

 Patients who are not eligible to receive services paid for by insurance or other third party payment sources may be eligible to receive an uninsured discount from our facility.
 This discount does not apply for cosmetic surgery services as defined by our facility.
-The discount is a set percentage off of charges and is subject to change.
+The discount is a set percentage off of charges, subject to annual changes, and is similar to our center’s managed care discounts.
+Certain implants, drugs and high cost supplies may be separately discounted.
+At the time of service, patients will be asked to make payment in full.
 If a patient’s services are subsequently found to be covered by insurance or other third party payment source, the uninsured discount may be disallowed.

 Out of network